PARIS Feb 17 France published a decree on

 Longstanding differences between EU countries resurfaced

-last week when they failed to agree on whether or not to approve
+last week when they failed to secure a majority either for or

-another GM maize variety, Pioneer 1507, developed by DuPont
+against the approval of another maize variety, Pioneer 1507,

-France is now trying to win support to overhaul the EU
+France is now trying to win support to overhaul EU rules.

 It was one of 12 countries to sign a letter last week